 For competitions in hot countries like Australia, how do you prepare to race in the heat?

-How does it feel competing for Team GB?
+How did it feel competing for Team GB?

 There really is nothing like an Olympic Games.
 You feel on top of the world for those few weeks, you feel part of something truly special, unique.
 I can’t really describe it.
 It is the true pinnacle of sport and Team GB know how to treat the athletes.
 I cannot wait for Tokyo!

-The technique side is.
-You can be as fit as you want but if you’re technique isn’t good enough or you just have a bad day or, like me in London, the pressure gets to you, it can cost you everything.
+The technique side.
+You can be as fit as you want but if your technique isn’t good enough or you just have a bad day or, like me in London, the pressure gets to you, it can cost you everything.
 In a marathon you can fall to pieces and still plough on, you can’t do that in race walking.

 Walkers don’t get the respect they deserve either.
 You train many miles, the speeds are the same as many runners, the technique can cause serious pain and aches you just never experience as a runner.
 Anyone who says it’s easier doesn’t know what they are talking about.
 My fitness is the same as any runner out there, HR is often lower than many top runners.
 Many of my GB teammates understand now and take an interest, often those who don’t think “all walkers run” when pictured with both feet off the ground or “anyone can walk”.
 Those comments are tough to take but I try and explain and educate anyone who is willing to listen.